 Ans.
-As stated above, the main car engine parts are the engine block, cylinders, pistons, cylinders heads, crankshaft, camshaft, spark plugs, rocker arm, etc. Get familiar with these engine parts name and their functions to understand your car better.
+As stated above, the main car engine parts are the engine block, cylinders, pistons, cylinder heads, crankshaft, camshaft, rocker arm, etc. Get familiar with these engine parts name and their functions to understand your car better.
 Spark plugs are parts of petrol engine as diesel engine use compression ignition for combustion.

 Q 2.
 Where to buy parts for cars?

 Ans.
-Given the complex nature of car parts and especially car engine parts, one should buy them only from authorised and trusted sellers.
+Given the complex nature of car parts and especially car engine parts names, one should buy them only from authorised and trusted sellers.
 They can also be purchased from credible automotive eCommerce platforms such as Carorbis.com where you can search for engine car parts names.

 Q 3.
 How many parts are there in an engine?

 Ans.
 There are thousands of them, to be precise.
 Get familiar with the name of engine parts in this blog.
 Depending on the complexity of the engine, the number of parts increases substantially.
 The number of moving parts also varies from one type to another type of engine, such as internal combustion, hybrid or alternate fuel-powered engine, while diesel engine components are a little different from some petrol engine parts.

 Q 4.
 How to clean engine parts?
 How many parts are there in an engine?

 Ans.
 The proximity to roads and the continuous exposure to heat and stress can cause engine parts to collect layers of deposits such as sludge, grease, dust, etc. Hence, the main parts of a car need to be cleaned thoroughly and at regular intervals.
 There are three main methods to clean an engine: